bank-vaults/bank-vaults.dev/docs/hsm/_index.md

 - the `bank-vaults` Docker image now includes the SoftHSM (for testing) and the OpenSC tooling,
 - the operator is aware of HSM and its nature.

 The HSM offers an encryption mechanism, but the unseal-keys and root-token have to be stored somewhere after they got encrypted.
+Currently there are two possible solutions for that:

-Some HSM devices offer to store a limited quantity of arbitrary data (like Nitrokey HSM).
-Bank-Vaults additionally offers Kubernetes Secrets to storage backend the encrypted unseal keys.
-We think that after encryption is safe to store the Kubernetes Secrets in this form.
-In future versions, we will probably offer more storage backends, but currently, this fulfills our requirements.
+- Some HSM devices can store a limited quantity of arbitrary data (like Nitrokey HSM), and Bank-Vaults can store the unseal-keys and root-token here.
+- If the HSM does not support that, Bank-Vaults uses the HSM to encrypt the unseal-keys and root-token, then stores them in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+We believe that it is safe to store these keys in Kubernetes Secrets in encrypted format.
+- In future versions, we will probably offer more storage backends, [contact us if you have a specific use case](/contact).

 Bank-Vaults offers the ability to use the pre-created the cryptographic encryption keys on the HSM device, or generate a key pair on the fly if there isn't any with the specified label in the specified slot.